GoogleCloudPlatform/pubsub2inbox/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

+## Linting and formatting

+Run `make fmt` to format the source code after changes.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We